imagej/imagej.github.io/pages/Writing_plugins.md

 fundamental operation in ImageJ.
 To this end, developers can directly use the {% include github org='scifio' repo='scifio' tag='scifio-0.25.0' source='io/scif/services/DatasetIOService.java' label='DatasetIOService'
-%} .
-Users then get this same functionality from the menus via the {% include github org='imagej' repo='imagej-plugins-commands' tag='imagej-plugins-commands-0.6.0'
+%}.
+Users then get this same functionality from the menus via the {% include github org='imagej' repo='imagej-plugins-commands' tag='imagej-plugins-commands-0.6.0' source='net/imagej/plugins/commands/io/OpenDataset.java'
-source='net/imagej/plugins/commands/io/OpenDataset.java'
-label='OpenDataset' %} —which itself simply calls into the `DatasetIOService`.
+label='OpenDataset' %}—which itself simply calls into the `DatasetIOService`.

 ### Other plugins